 This puts the young person, child and family firmly in the centre of deciding what works best to achieve the best outcomes for the family.
 It increases the choices you can make and puts you in control.

 No it’s an option or a choice for you to make.
 If you are not sure if it is for you there are people who can help you think through it.
-Check out the IAS section for further information.
+You can contact the SIAS Team for further information or advice.